 Keys to a Successful Retirement by Fritz Gilbert

 Gilbert shares 24 tips to make your retirement better, based on his 30 years in business.
 This book helps those close to retirement.
 It offers ways to stay both financially and mentally healthy.
+The book is organized into clear chapters, and the advice is compiled to give readers a full range of strategies.

 Balancing Financial and Personal Life

 This guide stands out for its view on retirement balance.
 Gilbert says planning for retirement success means looking at more than money.
 It also includes caring for your personal and emotional well-being.
+By following the practice of reviewing your plan regularly, retirees can ensure a smooth transition into retirement.

 The Washington Post praises Gilbert’s approach to getting ready for retirement, both mentally and financially.
 It shows the book’s all-around advice.
+Individuals reading it often find it gives a good sense of control over their future.

 Maximizing Happiness and Productivity